xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 We often begin our courses by outlining the above "big picture" principles, challenges, and considerations.
 Like learning a foreign language, programming takes time and patience to master.
-And as is the case with any difficult skill, motivation to practice best correlates to chances of long-term success.
+And as is the case with any difficult skill, motivation to observe "best practices" correlates to chances of long-term success.
 Developing the intellectual motivations to stick with the program is therefore one of our paramount goals.
 For this reason, we strive to address the common "frustration points" of everyday computing.
 In our experience, even simple tasks like downloading an online file can be rife with anxiety for many
-students: Where did that file go?
+students: *Where did that file go?
 How do I find it again?
 What type of file is it?
-Is it safe to open it?
-Modern operating systems conceal the details needed to make informed decisions from the average user.
-Practitioners interested in fields like information science, critical software studies, platform studies, game theory, or media archeology must learn to extend their inquiry beyond the available surfaces.
+Is it safe to open it?* Modern operating systems conceal from the average user the details needed to make informed decisions.
+Practitioners interested in fields like information science, critical software studies, platform studies, video game studies, or media archeology must learn to extend their inquiry beyond the available surfaces.

 Our task as instructors is to reveal the hidden mechanics of computation.
 Moments of apprehension can be turned into opportunities for discovery.
 Students, university faculty, and librarians naturally approach documents, file systems, and datasets as matters of critical importance.
 Such artifacts preserve much precious intellectual labor.
-For this reason, in our experience, students respond enthusiastically to the mission of reclaiming the material contexts of their daily intellectual production.
+In our experience, students respond enthusiastically to the mission of reclaiming these material contexts of their daily intellectual production.

 As suggested by the metaphor of the software development "environment," a site of computation denotes an interface through which humans engage with machines.
-A site is also a conceptual space, containing a logic or a grammar of interaction.
+A "site" is also a conceptual space, containing a logic or a grammar of interaction.
 We find three such sites in searching for the universal grounds of general digital literacy: the command line, the language interpreter, and the text editor.

 ### 3.1 Command Line Interface

 Because all interaction with the machine on the level of the operating system is in some sense an operation of files, the aspiring coder must develop a firm grasp of the file system topography.
-Despite its retro appearances, the modern command line offers an intuitive, text based, "call and response" style of "terminal" programming consistent across a remarkable variety of platforms: from mobile phones to supercomputers.
-Everything from downloading a sample corpus, to writing a research paper, to debugging code eventually leads to the command line.
-We therefore embrace it from the beginning of the course.
-It forms the basis of our operations.
+Despite its retro appearances, the modern command line offers an intuitive, text-based, "call and response" style of interaction with the file system consistent across a remarkable variety of platforms, from mobile phones to supercomputers, using the "terminal" or terminal emulator.[^ln-terminal] Everything from downloading a sample corpus, to writing a research paper, to debugging code eventually leads to the command line.
+We therefore embrace it from the beginning of the course as the basis of our operations.

+[^ln-terminal]: While some platforms default to a text-based command line (the "terminal), most modern graphical machines use a "terminal emulator" to achieve the same results: Windows, Mac, and Linux have built-in terminal emulators and support many third-party applications that serve the same function.

+The command line is merely one way among several to communicate with a machine.
 On the level of hardware, the machine "speaks" in binary code.
-The command line "interprets" or translates English language-like commands (in a language called Unix Shell)[^ln-shell] into binary code.
+It "interprets" or translates English language-like commands (in a language called Unix Shell)[^ln-shell] into binary code.
 When deleting a file, for example, one instructs the machine to `rm filename.txt` instead of dragging and dropping it into the trash folder, as one would using a graphical user interface.
 Note that "dropping into the trash folder" merely offers a visual metaphor for the underlying bitwise operations.
 The terminal command transforms the metaphor into the more exact command, `rm`, which stands for "remove."
 Similarly, to direct the computer to move a file, we would use the `mv` or "move" command.
 Unlike their visual and metaphorical counterparts, the shell commands contain many advanced options, not amenable to visual metaphor.
 The `man` command accesses the manual.
 Thus, `man mv` displays the manual pages for the move command.

-[^ln-shell]: @bourne_unix_1978
+[^ln-shell]: See S. R. Bourne's overview for more detail on the Unix shell [@bourne_unix_1978].

-Furthermore, because shell commands are in themselves a type of a programming language, they can be chained together to produce a kind of an "incantation" or a script.
+Furthermore, because shell commands are in themselves a type of a programming language, they can be chained together to produce a "script," or short program.
 The script can then be used to automate system administration of data analysis tasks.
 Just to give the reader an example of a command line script we will briefly examine the following lines of code, which ultimately give us a frequency counts for each word in Herman Melville's *Moby Dick*.
 Download the [plain text version of the novel](http://www.gutenberg.org/cache/epub/2701/pg2701.txt) from Project Gutenberg and save as `moby.txt` to follow along.[^ln1-online-supplement]